Smith-Ryan1/Ryan-Smith-Portfolio/_portfolio/Security Awareness.md

 ---
 title: "Security Awareness"
-excerpt: "A collection Assignments from my Security Awareness Class at Hocking College"
+excerpt: "A collection of Assignments from my Security Awareness Class at Hocking College"
 collection: portfolio
 ---